nikvijay07/machine-learning-116.github.io/README.md

 Finally, we decided to perform standardization on a few features to make sure that the features are on the same scale and therefore weighted similarly.

-We chose a logistic regression model to predict based on our data because it is applicable to binary classification.
+We chose a logistic regression model to predict based on our data because it is applicable to binary classification, and is a good application for our case where we do not have a huge number of data points.
 To adjust for overfitting, we  tested with both ridge and lasso regularization. some features weights to go to 0 if they were not relevant.
 During this process, we found that ​​RestingBP, Cholesterol, and RestingECG_Normal all ended up with coefficients of 0.

 ## Results and Discussion